 We have significant goodwill and other intangible assets related to business combinations on our balance sheet.
 The valuation of these assets is largely dependent upon the expectations for future performance of our businesses.
-Expectations about the growth of residential new construction, commercial construction, and residential repair/remodel activity may impact whether we are required to recognize noncash, pretax impairment charges for goodwill and other indefinite lived intangible assets, or other long-lived assets.
+Expectations about the growth of residential new construction, commercial construction, residential repair/remodel activity, and the utilization of industrial facilities, may impact whether we are required to recognize noncash, pretax impairment charges for goodwill and other indefinite lived intangible assets, or other long-lived assets.
 If the value of our goodwill, other intangible assets, or long-lived assets is further impaired, our earnings and stockholders' equity would be adversely affected and may impact our ability to raise capital in the future.